Did you know?

 To provide solid, Biblical education for the purpose of producing Biblically solid Christians.

 In 2007, The vision for educating children in the most remote areas of the Island of LaGonave initially began with one school in the village of Plain Mapou.
-In 2016, That vision has become the reality of four elementary schools in the villages of Plain Mapou, Bwa Pin, LaPye, and Gran Lagon as well as a Middle School in the centrally located village of NanCafe with enrollment approaching 500 and a staff of more than 40 Haitian teachers.
+In 2016, That vision has become the reality of four elementary schools in the villages of Plain Mapou, Bwa Pin, LaPye, and Gran Lagon as well as a Middle School in the centrally located village of NanCafe with total enrollment of over 550 and a staff of more than 50 Haitian teachers.

 Want to keep up with the latest news and ministry opportunities available with Hope For La Gonave?
-Visit our blog page and read about our most recent program updates and needs.
+Contact us or visit our Facebook page and read about our most recent program updates and needs.

 Hope for La Gonave appreciates your support and donations in order to continue the nutritional, medical and dental programs that are currently in place for the children within our schools.
 You may choose to designate your giving to sponsor a child, or to our ministry fund.